wagassasson/BCOTI-remix/README.md

 6. Once you made all your changes, reboot the unit to run it on the normal mode.
 Then use the push button to cycle through your active presets.

-* If the local webpage won't load, try disabling your mobile-data, this is an issue with some OS that won't actually try and use the wifi network because it doesn't provide an internet connection.
+* If the local webpage won't load, try disabling your mobile-data, this is an issue with some OS that won't actually try and use the Wi-Fi network because it does not provide an internet connection.
 On IPhone this usually isn't an issue.

 ### Recommended Settings
 - Burn protection.
 This will automatically close the shutter of the thermal camera if you look at something very hot, like a fire, or the sun.
 Note that when the unit is not powered, the shutter is in the open position, so it's highly recommended you cover the lens when the unit is not in use.
 Very hot object can burn the actual sensor.
+Burn protection has nothing to do with protecting your tube!
 - Auto Shutter.
 This will do Non-Uniformity-Correction (NUCing) based on conditions decided by the camera (temperature mostly).

--
+- Correct Brightness Setting.
+To get a good brightness setting, I'd recommend:
+    1. Use the potentiometer to fully turn down the brightness of the camera.
+    2. Set your display brightness one step below the step where you're able to see the shape of the display in IIT image.
+    3. Raise brightness to the desired threshold.

+    This may need to be done on the fly if you're environment changes, like when going from indoors, to outdoors.

+- Scene mode.
+While the Mini2 offer many scene modes, for the BCOTI only `Highlight` and `Outline` really make sense, adjust contest as you see fit.

 # Bill-of-materials
 Expect to pay about 400€ (EU) or about 500usd (US) for parts when buying in small quantities